“Partituras del Balsas” CD-ROM Release

 “Partituras del Balsas”

 About 100 of these pieces are arranged for three violins, and some also have notation for guitar.
-The CD-ROM documenting the tunes that have been transmitted orally from generation to generation will be presented at a formal ceremony taking place on January 18th at 6:30 pm at the “Sentimientos de la Nación” Auditorium in Chilpancingo.
+The CD-ROM documenting the tunes that have been transmitted orally from generation to generation was presented at a formal ceremony on January 18, 2018 at the “Sentimientos de la Nación” Auditorium in Chilpancingo.
 From that day on, the disc will be available to schools and individuals interested in studying this genre.

 Why a CD-ROM instead of a printed notebook?